KyeongHo-Kim/KyeongHo-Kim/README.md

 I am trying to become a backend developer.
 </br>

-If you do it slowly but steadily, you will succeed!
+Take it slow and steady and you will surely succeed!
 </br>

 #### 🛠 Tech Stack